Deric-W/FindScoreP/README.md

 ## Usage

-1. Place the files `FindScoreP.cmake` and `ScorePUtilities.cmake` somewhere in your [`CMAKE_MODULE_PATH`](https://cmake.org/cmake/help/latest/variable/CMAKE_MODULE_PATH.html) and include `ScorePUtilities` in your CMake configuration.
+1. Place the contents of the `src` directory somewhere in your [`CMAKE_MODULE_PATH`](https://cmake.org/cmake/help/latest/variable/CMAKE_MODULE_PATH.html) and include `ScorePUtilities` in your CMake configuration.

 2. Call `scorep_mark` on targets which should be instrumented by Score-P.